a-sit-plus/signum/docs/docs/indispensable-asn1.md

 ```

 ## Structure and Class Overview
-As the name _Indispensable ASN.1_ implies, this module is indispensable, if you work with ASN.1 strucutres.
+As the name _Indispensable ASN.1_ implies, this module is indispensable, if you work with ASN.1 structures.

 ### Package Organisation